What is Nocturia?

 - Peripheral oedema, indicated by swelling in your ankles or legs

 - Skin damage on your genitals caused by urinary incontinence

 Your urologist may also do a pelvic examination and carry out tests to rule out any heart, lung or neurological conditions if necessary

-How is Nocturia diagnosed?
+How is Nocturia diagnosed in Singapore?